Albicetus

 Albicetus is a genus of stem-sperm whales that lived during the Miocene Epoch, around 15 million years ago, and was discovered in Santa Barbara, California in 1909.
 It was categorized for decades as belonging to a group of extinct walruses erroneously thought to be sperm whales.
 It was named Albicetus, meaning "white whale", is a reference to the leviathan in Herman Melville's classic 1851 novel Moby-Dick.
+Albicetus is estimated to be to about 6 m long.